5 benefits of a sauna

 Written by: Guro Thobru

-When we're stressed, cortisol is released into the bloodstream, which is good when we need to stay sharp.
-But if your heart rate is high even when you're not giving an important presentation or fleeing from a rampaging hyena, your blood cortisol levels may be too high.
-Over a long period of time, high levels can lead to a number of health problems.
-Taking a sauna reduces the levels of cortisol in our blood, and stimulates the production of serotonin, according to the findings in this article.
+When we are stressed, cortisol is released into our blood, which is good when we need to be alert.
+However, if your heart rate is also high when you are not about to give an important presentation or flee from a snarling hyena, your blood cortisol level may be too high.
+Over a long period, excessively high levels can lead to a range of health problems.
+Taking a sauna reduces cortisol levels in our blood and stimulates the production of serotonin, according to findings from the Finnish sauna operator Finnleo.
 This "happiness hormone" makes us feel good.
 In addition, sauna bathing is a sensory experience.
 Stress is, among other things, the result of thoughts spinning around in your head, while heat, sweat, a cold bath in the fjord and perhaps essential oils mixed into it all make you more present in your body.

 A bonus: The phone quickly goes haywire in the sauna, so there's freedom from stressful ringing noises too.

-Studies have found that regular sauna bathing can be linked to better cardiovascular and circulatory function, i.e. better functioning of the heart and blood vessels.
-I this article Forskning.no refers to a study of 2,315 middle-aged, eastern Finnish men about their sauna habits over a period of 20 years.
-The results among the sauna-loving Finns indicate that those who use the sauna two to three times a week have a lower risk of dying from cardiovascular disease than those who only used the sauna once a week.
-Those who went four to seven times a week had an even lower risk of dying.
-There is no clear link between taking a sauna and avoiding death from a heart attack or blood clot, but having a lifestyle that includes good conversation, relaxation and warmth that lowers blood pressure are some of the many benefits of a sauna that may explain some of this picture.
+Studies have found that regular sauna use can be linked to better cardiovascular and circulatory function, meaning better function of the heart and blood vessels.
+Forskning.no refers to a study on regular sauna use.
+The study examined the sauna habits of 2315 middle-aged, East Finnish men over a period of 20 years.
+The results among the sauna-loving Finns suggest that those who use the sauna two to three times a week have a lower risk of dying from cardiovascular diseases than those who only used the sauna once a week.
+Those who visited four to seven times a week had an even lower risk of death.
+There is no clear link between sauna use and avoiding death from heart attack or blood clots, but having a lifestyle that includes good conversations, relaxation, and heat that lowers blood pressure are some of the several benefits of sauna use that can explain some of this picture.

 Taking a sauna is the simplest trick in the world to "get the glow on!"
 It's cheaper than most treatments, and while taking a sauna you can be social, feel the endorphins flowing through your body and hit several benefits in one go.